-The Louvre Museum are known as the Musée du Louvre in French, is one of the world’s largest and most prestigious art museums.
+The Louvre Museum known as the Musée du Louvre in French, is one of the world’s largest and most prestigious art museums.
 It is a central landmark of the city and a global cultural icon located in Paris.

 The Louvre Museum isn’t just a building; it’s a portal to artistic eras.
 Home to an unparalleled collection spanning millennia, it’s a place where history whispers from every brushstroke and sculpted curve.